mth/yeti/doc/reference.rst

 The *map* type is visible via following inbuilt aliases:

 *map<key, value>*
-  This corresponds to the internal *map* type with free type variable as the kind parameter.
+  This corresponds to the internal *map* type with type variable as the kind parameter.
 It is therefore the most general alias of the internal *map* type and is usually used in places where both *array* and *hash* would work.